BAMresearch/aRTist-handbook/source/tutorial_virtual_scene.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 .. |icon-bounding-box| image:: pictures/icons/32x32/bounding-box.png

 You can use this button to draw a permanent bounding box around the object.
-At moment, it is only displayed by yellow corners as long as the rotor is selected.
+At the moment, it is only displayed by yellow corners as long as the rotor is selected.
 This functionality lets you always display the bounding box, no matter if the part is selected or not.
 A full frame will appear in the object's colour.

 |icon-view-axes| Axes View
 ^^^^^^^^^^^^^^^^^^^^^^^^^^